 The infographic, published by the University of Southern California, Online Library Science Degree, and Creative Signals, shows how the role of the librarian evolves.

-With the rise of digitized archives, and new technology to access and process them, the library transforms to a space not only of media consumption, but also of media creation.
+With the rise of digitized archives and new technology to access and process them, the library transforms into a space not only of media consumption but also of media creation.

 Libraries adapt to new reality much better than anyone could think.

-The key to win in the digital times is engaging communities.
+The key to winning in the digital times is engaging communities.
 And realizing that libraries are not only about lending books.

 The world we live now is changing fast… too fast.